AndrewRayR/Football-Management/README.md

 ## 5. How the photo → calendar OCR works

-- Every dropped photo is uploaded and saved to your gallery **first**, no matter what happens next — so you never lose a photo even if OCR fails.
+- Every dropped photo is resized/compressed in the browser (so it fits Firestore's ~1MB document limit) and saved to your gallery **first**, no matter what happens next — so you never lose a photo even if OCR fails.
+  If a photo is too large/detailed to compress down far enough, you'll get a message asking you to crop it tighter or use a lower-res photo instead.
-- It then runs Tesseract.js (an OCR library, entirely in your browser — no photo ever leaves Firebase/your device except to Firestore/Storage) and looks for date/time patterns line by line.
+- It then runs Tesseract.js (an OCR library, entirely in your browser) on the original photo and looks for date/time patterns line by line.
 - Whatever it finds shows up as editable rows — check them over, fix anything wrong, uncheck anything bogus, then add them to the schedule.
 - Handwritten schedules, tables with weird spacing, or low-quality photos